Citation, DOI, disclosures and article data

-Dyke-Davidoff-Masson syndrome (DDMS) is a condition chararacterised by hemi cerebral atrophy/hypoplasia secondary to brain insult usually in fetal or early childhood period and is accompanied by ipsilateral compensatory osseous hypertrophy and contralateral hemiparesis.
+Dyke-Davidoff-Masson syndrome is a condition characterized by hemicerebral atrophy/hypoplasia secondary to brain insult usually in fetal or early childhood period and is accompanied by ipsilateral compensatory osseous hypertrophy and contralateral hemiparesis.

 Some authors divide the condition into two types mainly dependent on clinical presentation age 12

-- results from various aetiologies such as infection, neonatal or gestational vascular occlusion involving the middle cerebral artery, unilateral cerebral arterial circulation anomalies, and coarctation of the midaortic arch.
+results from various etiologies such as infection, neonatal or gestational vascular occlusion involving the middle cerebral artery, unilateral cerebral arterial circulation anomalies, and coarctation of the mid aortic arch.

-- main causes of acquired type are trauma, tumour, infection, ischaemia, haemorrhage, and prolonged febrile seizures
+main causes of acquired type are trauma, tumor, infection, ischemia, hemorrhage, and prolonged febrile seizures

 The spectrum of findings include